kerojosh96/Josh-s-Data-Structures-Hand-Book/Hash Table.md

 A \[widget\] supports the following operations:

 * A hash table uses a hash function to turn an element into a indexable value.
 If done properly this can allow O(1) access of an element.
-If
-*A hash table uses a hash function to turn an element into a indexable value.
-If done properly this can allow O(1) access of an element.
 If two values have the same key and a collision occurs, the performance can degrade into O(n) as it chains multiple arrays of linked lists at each collided value.

 # Use Cases